Location & Position

 Segment IVb — Left Medial Inferior (Quadrate Lobe)

-Location: Lower part of left medial sector
+Location: Lower part of left medial sector = anatomical Quadrate lobe

-Relations: Related to gallbladder, pylorus of stomach
+Relations: Related to gallbladder and pylorus of stomach

 RIGHT LOBE SEGMENTS (V, VI, VII, VIII)